Saint Vladimir's Orthodox Theological Seminary: Academics

 St. Vladimir's Seminary is accredited by the Association of Theological Schools (ATS) and approved by ATS to grant the following degrees: Master of Divinity (M.Div.), Master of Arts (MA), Master of Theology (Th.M.), and Doctor of Ministry (D.Min).

+As of fall 2024, 93 students are enrolled in the insiition, which has 8 full-time faculty.

 St. Vladimir’s Seminary Press (SVS Press)

 St. Vladimir's Seminary Press was founded in 1962 and is the largest publisher of Orthodox Christian books in the English language.

-Among their titles is their Popular Patristics Series.
+Among their titles is the Popular Patristics Series.